-The Renters' Rights Bill is currently on track to pass Royal Assent and become law before Parliament's summer recess in July.
-The commencement date of the Bill will be more than two months after this, meaning it's expected to become a working reality between October-December 2025.
+The Bill is expected to pass Royal Assent and become law after Easter 2025.
+The Government has indicated that the Bill's commencement date will be more than two months after this, meaning it will likely become effective between July-October 2025.